codess-aus/DP-900/analytics.md

 The most appropriate use case for **Azure Data Lake Storage** is to store massive amounts of unstructured data in a hierarchical structure.

 The most appropriate use case for Azure SQL Database is to serve as data storage for online transactional processing (OLTP) workloads.

+**Azure HDlnsight** is a big data processing service used to provision and manage a cluster of open-source analytics solutions such as Apache Spark, Hadoop, and Kafka.

+**Azure Databricks** is a complete platform for big data processing, streaming, and machine learning optimized for the Microsoft Azure cloud services platform and built on top of Apache Spark.
+* Azure Databricks can process batch and streaming processing workloads.
+You can also perform real-time data processing and event streaming from Azure Event Hubs with Azure Databricks.
+* Azure Databricks provides an interactive workspace for exploration and data visualization.
+* Azure Databricks provides a workspace for collaboration between data scientists, data engineers, and business analysts.
+* You can run notebooks in R, Python, Scala, or SQL, and interact with the data very quickly.

+**Azure Analysis Services** is a service used to build multidimensional or tabular models used by online analytical processing (OLAP) queries.
+You can combine data from multiple sources, like Azure Synapse Analytics, Azure Data Lake Store, Azure Cosmos DB, and others to build the tabular models.